-- information is shared where a child is or may be at risk of significant harm; - pupils' and/or parents' confidentiality is respected; - that any information shared is necessary, proportionate, relevant, adequate, accurate, timely and secure.

-In order to keep children safe and provide appropriate care for them, each academy requires and requests from parents and carers accurate and up to date information regarding:

-- names and contact details of persons with whom the child normally lives; - names and contact details of all persons with parental responsibility (if different from above); - emergency contact details (if different from above); - any relevant court orders in place including those, which affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Injunctions etc.); - name and contact details of GP; - any other factors which may impact on the safety and welfare of the child.
+- information is shared where a child is or may be at risk of significant harm. - pupils' and/or parents' confidentiality is respected. - that any information shared is necessary, proportionate, relevant, adequate, accurate, timely and secure. - In order to keep children safe and provide appropriate care for them, each academy requires and requests from parents and carers accurate and up to date information regarding: - names and contact details of persons with whom the child normally lives. - names and contact details of all persons with parental responsibility (if different from above). - emergency contact details (if different from above). - any relevant court orders in place including those, which affect any person's access to the child (e.g., Residence Order, Contact Order, Care Order, Injunctions etc.). - name and contact details of GP. - any other factors which may impact on the safety and welfare of the child.

-All child protection documentation is collated and securely stored by DSLs in a 'Child Protection' file, separate from the child's main school file, only accessible to the DSLs of that academy, the Principal of that academy, the Mossbourne Federation's SDSL, and the CEO.
-DSLs maintain a 'Safeguarding Register' that identifies which pupils have child protection files.
-These records will be transferred to any school the pupil moves to, clearly marked for the attention of the DSL.
-Electronic notes will be archived.
-If Mossbourne Community Academy or Mossbourne Victoria Park Academy are the last school that a child attends then they will adhere to current guidance from the Data Commissioner regarding safe retention and destruction of the child protection file.
-We will seek advice from our lawyers in respect of forwarding child protection files abroad.
+All child protection documentation is collated and securely stored by DSLs via CPOMS.
+This is 'separate from the child's main school file, only accessible to the DSLs of that academy, the principal of that academy, the Mossbourne Federation's SDSL, and the CEO.
+DSLs use CPOMS to maintain a 'Safeguarding Register' that identifies which pupils have child protection files.
+These records will be transferred to any school the pupil moves to, clearly marked for the attention of the DSL or directly through the CPOMS system if possible.
+If a federation academy is the last known school that a child attends, then they will adhere to current guidance from the Data Commissioner regarding safe retention and destruction of the child protection file.
+We will seek appropriate advice in respect of forwarding child protection files abroad.